 - Tenured Payment - This is another option, in lieu of the credit line, of configuring your eligible home equity.
 This option is quite unique in that it will cast an annuity-like payment for the rest of your life and the full life of your surviving spouse.
 These funds can be used to supplement retirement income and plan for care.
 This option is best selected when the primary goal is to supplement current fixed income so monthly expenses can be managed more easily.

 It is important to note that these options are very flexible.
 The only mandatory option at the closing of a HECM Reverse Mortgage is to pay off any current mortgages or liens on the property.
 When the need for care or additional planning becomes eminent, you will have a government insured vehicle, in the form of a HECM Reverse Mortgage, in place at your disposal to access your home equity as needed.
-Contact one of our Reverse Mortgage Specialists today to learn more about how you or a loved one may benefit from a Reverse Mortgage.
+Contact one of our Reverse Mortgage Specialists today to learn more about how to pay for in home care for yourself or a loved one with the benefit of a Reverse Mortgage.